 In 1927, Eva helped her husband organize the Delphic Festival.
 The motive was to revive the Delphic idea.
 He believed that the principles behind the classic civilization should be re-examined and this, in turn, could give spiritual independence and serve as a means of communication amongst people as well.

 The events that took place during the festival were an Olympic contest, a Byzantine Music Concert, a folk art exhibition and a performance of Prometheus Bound.
 The Festival was a huge success and although the organizers never received state assistance the Festival was repeated the following year.
-However, the festival had to be abandoned due to lack of funds and state patronage.
+However, the festival had to be abandoned due to a lack of funds and state patronage.

 The European Cultural Centre of Delphi later renovated the house of Eva and Angelos Sikelianos, in honor of their memory.
 The house has been converted into a museum of Delphic Festivals.

 Angelos Sikelianos got married to Anna Karamani when Eva left him and went back to America.
-He inspired hundreds of Greeks, during the German occupation on more than one occasions.
+He inspired hundreds of Greeks, during the German occupation on more than one occasion.
 Especially his speech and recitals at the funeral ceremony of the eminent poet Kostis Palamas is worth mentioning.